 In fact, Western has an expert-designed and implemented Integrated Tick Control Program.
 Western professionals can access your yard for conducive conditions and help develop and provide a monthly barrier spray protection plan that will help keep your yard tick-free.

 Ticks are not only annoying, but dangerous.
 If not properly handled, they could put you and your family at risk.
-If you feel like your yard is being taken over, don’t hesitate to call the professionals at Western Pest Services.
+If you feel like your yard is being taken over, don’t hesitate to contact the professionals at Western Pest Services.